Taylor term does not imply any nontrivial linear one-equality Maltsev condition: Introduction

 \section{Introduction}

 In this note we show that for every $k\geq 3$ the free algebra with a $k$-ary weak near unanimity term does not satisfy any nontrivial linear one-equality Maltsev condition.
 This is in contrast to the finite case where having a Taylor term means that the algebra in question has the Siggers term~\cite{siggers-original}.
-The original Siggers term is equivalent~\cite[Theorem 2.2.]{kearnes-markovic-mckenzie-omit-1} to the single equation form (following what is now folklore, we took the liberty of permuting and renaming variables to make the equation easier to remember):
+The original Siggers term is equivalent~\cite[Theorem 2.2.]{kearnes-markovic-mckenzie-omit-1} to the single equation form (the mnemonics for names of variables is due to Ryan O'Donnel):

 Miroslav Olšák has recently shown that having a Taylor term is a strong Maltsev condition even for infinite (idempotent) algebras~\cite{mirek-omit-1}.
 Olšák's shortest condition consists of two linear identities and it would be natural to ask if one can't do better and use only one equation.
 This paper shows that such an improvement is impossible.